NativePHP/nativephp.com/resources/views/docs/1/the-basics/application-menu.md

 ### Hotkeys

-Hotkeys can be defined for all menu items, either via their relevant `Menu` facade method or by using the `hotkey()` chainable method:
+Hotkeys can be defined for all menu items, either via the `hotkey` parameter of the respective `Menu` facade method or by using the `hotkey()` chainable method:

 ```php
 Menu::label('Quick search', hotkey: 'Ctrl+K');